smclairecarden/queen-collector/README.md

 - Clicking on 'Details' will take you to the selected queens info page.
 Here you can add the queen to your favorites, as well as add 'reads'.
 - If you have added the queen you click on, Details is also where you can Edit the info.
 - The X Button will delete the queen you have added.
 - 'Profiles' will take you to all the profiles.
-You can click on a profile to see queens that user has favorited.
+You can click on a profile to see queens that the user has favorited.
 - Enjoy!

 ## What the App Looks Like: